top of page

 Why This Matters Now

-EHS leaders are now prioritizing operator adoption as a measurable performance indicator.
-They are reviewing the frequency of near-miss detection, the consistency of alert timing, and behavior patterns in high-risk zones.
-They are asking whether the system improves human–machine interaction or simply adds another layer of noise.
+Choose poorly, and the cost is operational, financial, and human.
+EHS leaders are prioritizing operator adoption as a measurable performance indicator.
+They are reviewing near-miss detection frequency, alert timing consistency, and behavior patterns in high-risk zones.
+They are asking whether the system enhances human–machine interaction or merely adds another layer of noise.

 This is about building a predictable, repeatable safety infrastructure that supports operational intelligence rather than complicates it.